zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The floor that Rashed is on is “not intended for he avy manufacturing.”
 “Manufacturing” comes from the verb “to manufacture ” (manufacture).
 “To manufacture” means to make something – again, to ma ke something physical, like a chair or a computer or a piece of clothing.
 “Manufacturing,” then, refers to the process of making something.
 “Heavy (heavy) man ufacturing” is making something that is very large, such as perhaps a car , or it could also refer to a large machine that is used to make something, and t he machine itself might be heavy and therefore require a building that is stro ng enough to hold it.

 Rashed says, “This attic was never meant for indust rial use.”
 Rashed and Kathy Lee are apparently in the attic of this building.
-A n “attic” (attic) is an area just below the roof of a building that is not normally u sed for anything, or perhaps is used only for storage, but in Kathy Lee’s factory i t’s being used to make things.
+A n “attic” (attic) is an area just below the roof of a building that is not normally u sed for anything, or perhaps is used only for storage, but in Kathy Lee’s factory it’s being used to make things.
 That’s why Rashed says, “This attic was never meant  for,” or designed for, “industrial use” – that is, to be used to make thin gs, to be used as part of a factory.

 Kathy Lee insists, however, that “It’s only tempora ry,” meaning she’s only using this part of the building for a short period of tim e.
 Rashed then goes on to explain why this part of her factory is not safe.
 He says, “There are no fire escapes, fire extinguishers, or emergency exits.”
 Let’s start wit h that last term, “emergency exits.”
 An “exit” is a way to get out of the room o r a building.
 An “emergency exit” is a door or window you use to escape a building th at perhaps has a fire inside of it.
 It’s a way of getting out of a building or a ho use quickly.